 Your website is the shopfront of your business, and internet users instantly want it to load when they click on it.
 Most users expect a website to load in less than two seconds.
 Even a one-second delay in loading can lead to a considerable drop in sales.

 If such a short delay in website loading time can cause a significant drop in conversions, it’s easy to imagine what can happen when a website is inaccessible.
-If your website doesn’t load, it’s certain that first-time visitors will go to your competition.
-This can also happen with your returning, loyal customers when they encounter a broken website.
+If your website doesn’t load, it’s inevitable that first-time visitors will go to your competition.
+It can also occur with your returning, loyal customers when they encounter a broken website.

 What is the cost of downtime?

 The cost of downtime is a financial estimate intended to show the losses and additional costs generated by a website or service during downtime.

 Website downtime (opposite website uptime) is when a website is unavailable online or doesn’t function well enough for end-users to complete the main task.

 When we think about downtime, we always have two essential things in mind:

 - time – how long the website is down, in seconds, minutes, hours, days etc., time is a base to calculate the cost of downtime,